bellitabellota/TOP-Rails-Flight-Booker/README.md

 ![image](https://github.com/user-attachments/assets/25290c88-c290-4405-b67e-d43e8050c17b)

+To open this project locally on your computer, after cloning the project from git and entering the repository folder the following commands need to be run:

+      rails db:migrate

+      rails db:seed

 ## Introduction
 In this project, you’ll get a chance to tackle some more advanced forms.
 This is the kind of thing you’ll have to work with when handling user orders for anything more complicated than an e-book.
 In this case, we’ll build the first three steps of a typical checkout process for booking a one-way flight: